Print

 • 1 cup shredded carrots

-• 1 cup shredded radicchio or purple cabbage
+• 1 cup shredded purple cabbage

-• 3/4 cup scallions, chopped
+• 3/4 cup chopped scallions

-• kosher salt and freshly-ground black pepper, to taste
+• Kosher salt and freshly-ground black pepper, to taste

 • optional toppings: sliced chiles, chopped peanuts, fresh limes, a dash of siracha